NetApp/santricity-webapi-javasdk/README.md

 ###Getting started

- Once installation is complete, enter the following command to get started using the NetApp SANtricity WebAPI - Java SDK:
+Here's an example for using the NetApp SANtricity WebAPI - Java SDK:

 ```java
 import com.netapp.santricity.ApiClient;